Quinoa vs Rice - Health impact and Nutrition Comparison

 The PRAL or potential renal acid load value shows how much base or acid the consumed food produces in the organism.

-The PRAL values for quinoa, white and brown rice have been calculated to be 2.3, 1.7, and 2.3, respectively.
-This means quinoa and brown rice are more acid-producing.
+The PRAL values for quinoa and white rice have been calculated to be 2.3 and 1.7, respectively.
+This means quinoa is more acid-producing.

 Weight Loss & Diets

-Quinoa is a better choice for low-calorie and low-carb diets.
+Quinoa is the better choice for low-calorie and low-carb diets.
 On the other hand, rice is a better choice for a low-fat diet.

 Both quinoa and rice can be consumed during the DASH diet.